sammdu/pyimgscan/README.md

 <br>

 ### * TODO
-* add a border / four anchor points for positioning and contour recognition.
+* add a border / four anchor points for positioning and contour recognition
+* build binaries with PyInstaller

 <br>